-Childhood can leave many with a deeply ingrained fear of the dark phobia, fortunately studies suggest cannabis can help people overcome all phobias.
+Childhood can leave many with a deeply ingrained phobia – the fear of the dark.

 With Halloween on the way, let’s talk about anxieties and fears.
 None of us are one hundred percent relaxed and comfortable all the time.
 Our many fears manifest in a variety of ways, some of them quite bizarre.

 Those with pogonophobia have an irrational fear of beards.
 While nomophobics fear not having access to a cell phone.
 And then there’s the truly tragic condition of cannaphobia — the irrational fear of cannabis!

 But while therapy is a treatment option for severe phobias, promising science has emerged regarding how cannabis may be effective in treating any phobia that isn’t cannaphobia!